 It’s always the one that’s made the least amount of sense to me.
 I mean, if a person is specifically looking for a PSA card of Player X from Set Y, even when he/she stumbles upon a listing like this, they’re just going to gloss over it, anyway.
 Why waste anyone’s time?

 This might be the one that irks buyers the most.
-Often, sellers of these cards will display a picture of a seemingly valuable card in a screwdown holder with the thickness of your ordinary bank vault, or they will have some incredulous story about finding the card in a treasure check in their backyard … or both.
+Often, sellers of these cards will display a picture of a seemingly valuable card in a screwdown holder with the thickness of your ordinary bank vault, or they will have some incredulous story about finding the card in a treasure chest in their backyard … or both.

 eBay has strict rules about sellers listing items as originals if they are reprints or fakes.
 So these sellers will instead not claim a card is authentic, only saying they are unsure about its authenticity.
 About 95% of the time when you see that, you should run the other way.
 There are legitimate cases where truly authentic cards are found this way but your odds are slim to none of that being the case and it’s usually not worth the headache to find out.